View the list of OneDrive URLs for users in your organization

 If you get an error message about being unable to run scripts, you might need to change your execution policies.
 For info, see About Execution Policies.

-The script will prompt you for the SharePoint tenant admin Url.
-For example, "https://contoso-admin.sharepoint.com" is the Contoso SharePoint tenant admin Url.
+The script will prompt you for the SharePoint admin center URL.
+For example,

-You will then be prompted to log into the tenant.
-Use a SharePoint Administrator or Global Administrator account.
+You will then be prompted to sign in.
+Use a SharePoint admin or global admin account.

 After the script successfully completes, a text file is created in the location specified by the $LogFile variable in the script.
 This file contains a list of all OneDrive Urls in your organization.
 The following text provides an example of how the list of Urls in this file should be formatted.